ERC-BPGC/handbook/docs/automation/PathPlanners/RRT_Star.md

 ### `Near()`

-This function is used to find the node in the graph in a fixed radius in order to rearrange the connections such that we get the optimal path.
+This function is used to find the nodes in the graph in a fixed radius in order to rearrange the connections such that we get the optimal path.

 Let's say the radius is $r$ such that $r\in \mathbb{R}$.
 The function $Near:(G,x,r)\mapsto V'\subseteq V$ returns the vertices $V'$ in $V$ that are contained in a circle of radius $r$ centred $x$, i.e.,